Internet-Draft CoAP pubsub December 2024

 A client can update a topic's configuration by submitting the updated topic representation in a PUT request to the topic URI.
 However, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

-On success, the topic configuration is overwritten and server returns a 2.04 (Changed) response and the current full resource representation.
+On success, the topic-configuration is overwritten and broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker may choose not to overwrite parameters that are not explicitly modified in the request.

 Similarly, decreasing max-subscribers will also cause that some subscribers get unsubscribed.
-Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].
+Unsubscribed endpoints receive a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].
+The specific queue management for unsubscribing is left for implementors.

 Example: